 Chipset

-Additionally, these chips power a curved OLED panel found under Apple Vision Pro’s three-dimensionally formed glass.
+Additionally, these chips power a curved OLED panel found under Apple Vision Pro’s three-dimensional formed glass.
 This panel utilizes the headset’s EyeSight cameras to create and show a 3D projection of your eyes on the front.
-This can allow others to interact with you even while you’re wearing Vision Pro.
+So others can interact with you even while you’re wearing Vision Pro.

 Audio